speeduino/wiki.js/configuration/Staged_Injection.md

 No matter which control strategy is chosen, you must enter the sizing of the primary and secondary injectors in order to allow Speeduino to know the split in the overall fuelling.

-<font color="red">**CRITICAL**</font> - The req-Fuel value in the [Engine Constants](Engine_Constants "wikilink") MUST be updated when staged injection is turned on. **When staging is in use, the value entered in the req_fuel calculator MUST be equal to the sum of both the primary and secondary injector sizes**
+> **CRITICAL** - The req-Fuel value in the [Engine Constants](Engine_Constants "wikilink") MUST be updated when staged injection is turned on. **When staging is in use, the value entered in the req_fuel calculator MUST be equal to the sum of both the primary and secondary injector sizes**
-Failure to set these values correctly will result in excessive rich or lean conditions.
+> Failure to set these values correctly will result in excessive rich or lean conditions.
+{.is-danger}

 **Eg:**
 **Primary Injectors :** 300cc